options4good/Bitcoin-Node-Peer-Filter-Monitor/README.md

 <b>Status =</b> if the peer's node is 100% synced it considered as healthy, if not it will show how much the node is behind.<br><br>

 <h3>Footer section:</h3>
+Displayes the set value of refresh rate, the time when it refreshed...<br><br>